 7.7.3.
 The supporting hand must be below the barrel axis behind the support and in front of the trigger hand.

 7.8.
 Definition of the position "Kneeling Free".

 7.8.1.
-This shooting position is similar to "Kneeling on the Ground", but no part of the weapon may come into contact with an object during firing.
+This shooting position is similar to "Kneeling", but no part of the weapon may come into contact with an object during firing.